 The challenge of transformation

-Transformation is a daunting and painful process.
+Organisational transformation is a daunting and painful process.
 In effect, it is the death of one thing and in its place the birth of something else.
 This is classically represented by the caterpillar becoming a butterfly.
 The problem for the caterpillar is that it literally has to die, to go through the messy process in the cocoon, and what comes out – a butterfly – does not eat the same things as a caterpillar, does not see the world from the same viewpoint, and does not even have remotely the same body.
 That is true transformation.
 Most people want to become caterpillars with wings.
-They want the benefit and the beauty of the wings, but they are not prepared for the tough and usually brutal process of transformation.
+They want the benefit and the beauty of the wings, but they are not prepared for the tough and usually brutal process of organisational transformation.
 They want the pill, a quick fix, to somehow circumvent the messy and difficult process of the actual transformation itself.
 This is all too often true of organisations, but wise leaders know differently.

 Great leaders know the key is to inspire change through vision, transparency, humanity, authenticity and deep listening, but they also know the process is painful and challenging and their people want and need to see them going through the process with them.
 In other words, change done with them, not change inflicted on them.
 If you want to guarantee that your change efforts fail or flounder then just send your people the message that they need to change but you don’t.
 Let’s talk about a few simple leadership strategies to keep your people engaged and really put rocket fuel into your organisational transformation efforts.